asenousy/login/README.md

 * Jest and Enzyme was used for front end unit test
     * It checks that the Navbar displays login or logout button appropiately based on user status
     * It does a snapshot test on the reading books table
-* Cucumber and supertest was used fot backend api endpoint test
+* Cucumber and Supertest was used for backend api endpoint test
     * it simulates a login scenario and checks a jwt token is sent back

 ## Improvements to be made: